You Don't Know How It Feels

-"You Don't Know How It Feels" is a song and the lead single from American musician Tom Petty's 1994 album, Wildflowers.
+"You Don't Know How It Feels" is a song and the lead single from American musician Tom Petty's 1994 album Wildflowers.
 The track features candid lyrics describing the songwriter's desire for personal and professional autonomy.
 The single reached No. 1 on the US Billboard Album Rock Tracks chart, No. 3 on the Canadian RPM 100 Hit Tracks chart, and No. 13 on the Billboard Hot 100, becoming Petty's last top-40 hit in the US.
 An alternate version was posthumously released on June 26, 2020.
-This version peaked at No. 54 on the iTunes chart.

-MTV, VH1, and many radio stations aired a censored version of "You Don't Know How It Feels", taking the word "roll" out of "let's roll another joint", as well as a version that played the word "joint" backwards.
+Due to the song’s reference to marijuana, several outlets including MTV, VH1, and many radio stations aired a censored version, taking the word "roll" out of "let's roll another joint", or a version that played the word "joint" backwards.
 A version replacing the word "roll" with "hit" was also made.

 The music video won the MTV Video Music Award for Best Male Video in 1995.
-The actress in the video is Raven Snow; she also appeared in several episodes of Zalman King's Red Shoe Diaries and the film Delta of Venus as lounge singer Leila.

-At the 38th Annual Grammy Awards in 1996, the song won the Grammy for Best Male Rock Vocal Performance.
+At the 38th Annual Grammy Awards in 1996, the song won the award for Best Male Rock Vocal Performance.